-Students will be actively involved in a range of learning, teaching and assessment approaches as part of their graduate program of study.
-Such active approaches are intentionally student-centered, to involve and engage students in all aspects of assessment and learning.
-Active participation in learning activities and engagement with fellow students, both individually and collaboratively, involves working and learning with other students as part of a small group.
-Students are expected to come prepared for classes having done the necessary reading or preparatory tasks that have been assigned or indicated on the syllabus.
+You will be actively involved in a range of learning, teaching and assessment approaches as part of your graduate program of study.
+Such active approaches intentionally include student-centred, so you are involved and engaged in all aspects of your assessment and learning.
+All taught Modules at MBRSG (excluding the Dissertation) will require your active participation in learning activities and engagement with your fellow students both individually and collaboratively, working and learning with other students as part of a small group.

+Students are expected to be prepared for these sessions having done the necessary reading or preparatory tasks that have been assigned or indicated on the syllabus.
+The use of guest lectures in modules is an added feature of many Modules.

-Lectures are usually held in a "Face-to-Face" teaching mode on-campus, supported by online materials and activities in the virtual learning environment (Blackboard).
+Lectures are expected to held in a "Face-to-Face" teaching mode on-campus during 2021/2022 academic year, supported by online materials and activities in the virtual learning environment (Blackboard).
 MBRSG, when required, may also conduct classes in a blended or fully online learning environment where necessary (as mandated during the recent Coronavirus pandemic).
 MBRSG will utilize Blackboard Collaborate to conduct online learning lectures.
 Such Lectures can be recorded and will be made available to students on Blackboard for future viewing.